The Early Church Fathers

 John Henry Newman was one of the more famous converts to Catholicism.
 After studying the Early Fathers he wrote: "The Christianity of history is not Protestantism.
 If ever there were a safe truth it is this, and Protestantism has ever felt it so; to be deep in history is to cease to be a Protestant" (An Essay on the Development of Christian Doctrine).

-Christianity was started by Christ 2000 years ago and it has existed for 2000 years.
-It didnít go away for 1200 years and come back.
+Christianity was started by Jesus Christ 2000 years ago and it has existed for 2000 years.
+It didnít go away for 1200 years and then come back.
 Indeed that would have rendered Jesusí words impotent.
 In Matthew 16:18 as He was establishing His Church Jesus gave us a guarantee.
 He said: "I will build my Church; and the gates of hell shall not prevail against it."
-If the Protestant hypothesis is correct, the gates of hell did some serious prevailing and Jesus Christ is a liar.
+If the Protestant hypothesis is correct, the gates of hell did some serious prevailing and that would make Jesus Christ a liar.
 But of course such is not the case.

 Copyright © 2004 StayCatholic.com